 Seven committees of the board carry out specific oversight.
 Members are appointed by the president & chair for a one-year term, with appointments subject to ratification by the entire board.
 The Executive Director & CEO may serve ex officio on any committee without vote.

-The Development Committee shall recommend to the Board of Directors development policies and priorities, shape strategies, provide oversight for annual giving and other targeted campaigns, identify and approach potential sources of support, and recommend action concerning proposed partnerships that include licensing of the NAFSA logo.
+The Organizational Advancement Committee shall recommend to the Board of Directors development policies and priorities, shape strategies, provide oversight for annual giving and other targeted campaigns, identify and approach potential sources of support, and recommend action concerning proposed partnerships that include licensing of the NAFSA logo.
 The committee shall educate and engage the Board, as appropriate, concerning matters of its purview.

 Finance and Audit Committee